A BRIEF HISTORY OF LEWES, EAST SUSSEX

-In 1264 the Battle of Lewes was fought between King Henry III and some rebellious barons led by Simon de Monfort.
+In 1264 the Battle of Lewes was fought between King Henry III and some rebellious barons led by Simon de Montfort.
 The barons won a decisive victory and the king was captured.

 In 1512 a Free Grammar School was founded in Lewes.
-However in 1537 Henry VIII dissolved the Priory.
-Later Caen stone from its buildings were used to make Southover Grange.
+However, in 1537 Henry VIII dissolved the Priory.
+Later Caen stone from its buildings was used to make Southover Grange.
 In 1540 Henry gave Anne of Cleves House to his wife after their divorce.
 (Although Anne never actually lived there).

 Like all towns in those days Lewes suffered from outbreaks of plague.
 It struck in 1538.
-Furthermore during the reign of ‘Bloody Mary’ 1553-1558 17 Protestants from Sussex were martyred in Lewes.
+Furthermore during the reign of Mary 1553-1558 17 Protestants from Sussex were martyred in Lewes.

 In the 18th century Lewes was a busy little port and the principal town of Sussex.

 The famous radical, Tom Paine, lived in Lewes from 1768 to 1774.
-He worked as an excise man but was sacked after writing a book arguing that excise men should be better paid!.
+He worked as an exciseman but was sacked after writing an article arguing that excise men should be better paid!.

 The famous paleontologist Gideon Mantell was born in Lewes.